To File A Complaint, Contact A Title IX Coordinator

 What is a Title IX Coordinator?

-The College has two Title IX Coordinators, Christine Thompson (for allegations against a student) and Sarah Velez (for allegations against an employee or visitor to the College).
+The College has two Title IX Coordinators, Christine Thompson (for allegations against a student) and Lisa Thomas (for allegations against an employee or visitor to the College).
 Contact information for each of these Coordinators is found at the top of this page.

 A Title IX Coordinator plays an essential role in ensuring that every person in the LCC community is aware of their rights under Title IX and that the College complies with its legal obligations under Title IX.
 Title IX Coordinators also develop training, policies, and procedures.
 They are trained in both Title IX and investigations and act as campus resources for those who need more information.